Add Multiple Conditions to a Business Rule (Master Data Services)

 From the menu bar, point to Manage and click Business Rules.

-On the Business Rule Maintenance page, from the Model list, select a model.
+On the Business Rules/ page, from the Model drop-down list, select a model.

-From the Member Type list, select a type of member.
+From the Member Types drop-down list, select a type of member.

 Click the row for the business rule you want to edit.